Audiosutras/feed_bot/README.md

 $ vim compose.yaml # paste contents of compose-prod.yaml when ready to save do (:wq + ENTER)
 ```

-Now lets run the bot in the background and see what are bot is doing.
+Now lets run the bot in the background and see what it is doing.
 ```bash
 # ~/feed_bot
 $ docker compose up -d